SebGui/image-viewer/README.md

 We could have added a "clear filter" button to have a potential more obvious options to step back from a filtered search back to a global search.

 ### Detailed view
-We could have implemented a detail view where we would show more details about the image and a bigger view of the high quality images.
+We could have implemented a detail view (separate page or modal using teleport) where we would show more details about the image and a bigger view of the high quality images.

 ### Secret management
 Made use of /server folder to use correctly useRuntimeConfig for secret security/exposure